 Carol Pixton taught history for 40 years, including 23 years at the Polytechnic School in Pasadena, CA where she was a member of the History Department.
 She started teaching AP European History in 1980.
 She was first appointed a Reader for AP European History in 1984 and she has continued to attend the Readings regularly.
 Over the years she has also served as a Table Leader and a Question Leader.
 She participated in both the 2016 and 2017 Readings of the Redesigned exam and will be at the 2018 Reading.
 She has consulted for the College Board since 1985, leading many workshops and institutes in the Western Region.
 She served from 2008 to 2012 on the College Board committee that developed the Redesigned AP European History Curriculum.
 She earned a Ph.D. in History at Columbia University in 2002.

-- 2017-18 Revised format of the exam and revised rubrics
+- Format of the exam and basics on scoring

 - Textbooks and supplementary readers for the course

 - Social Media: AP European Teachers Schoology Group; AP European History Teachers Facebook Page

 - Publications, journals, books, internet sites for primary sources